aarmiller/SimEpi/assignments/week2.md

     ## # … with 186 more rows

 Next identify the set of enrollees that did not have an AMI.
-To do so, go back and find all patients that had AMI as the admitting or principal diagnosis.
-Note this should give you 1,976 beneficiaries with the following bene\_id’s:
+To do so, go back and find all patients that had AMI as either the admitting or principal diagnosis.
+Note this should give you 1,976 beneficiaries with the following `bene_id`’s:

     ## # A tibble: 1,976 x 1
     ##    bene_id